Standing on the Ledge — Chapter 3 continues

 - Cash discipline (when needed): sometimes cash is the only way to stop the bleeding

-- Realistic goals: goals that you can actually hit without fantasy math
+- Realistic goals: goals you can actually hit without fantasy math

-And I keep the plan “bite-sized,” because big plans collapse under stress.
-Simple planning tools—like “if-then” plans—are surprisingly effective for follow-through (Gollwitzer, 1999). :contentReference[oaicite:4]{index=4}
+Keep the plan bite-sized, because big plans collapse under stress.
+Simple planning tools like “if-then” plans are often surprisingly effective for follow-through.6

-This fits the broader self-regulation idea: progress comes from feedback, small adjustments, and repeatable actions—not heroic willpower (Carver & Scheier, 1998). :contentReference[oaicite:5]{index=5}
+This fits a broader self-regulation principle: progress comes from feedback, small adjustments, and repeatable actions — not heroic willpower.7

-Step 7 — Build a safe space (because shame makes you stupid)
+Step 7 — Build a safe space (because shame makes you sloppy)

 Money trouble comes with stigma.
-People don’t just fear the bills—they fear being judged.
+People don’t just fear the bills — they fear being judged.
 That’s not a personal flaw.
-That’s social reality (Goffman, 1963). :contentReference[oaicite:6]{index=6}
+That’s social reality.8

-So I try to create a “safe space” that’s practical:
+So create a “safe space” that is practical:

 - a spreadsheet or notebook where numbers live without insult

-- a weekly check-in time so it doesn’t haunt me 24/7
+- a weekly check-in time so it doesn’t haunt you 24/7

 - a trusted person or professional who can talk facts without turning it into a character assessment

-And yes—sometimes you need help.
+And yes — sometimes you need help.
 Financial mentors.
 Nonprofit organizations.
 Legal advice if things are tangled.
 If you don’t know where to start, ask peers.
-People have longer memories than we think, and everybody ends up needing directions at some point.
+Everybody ends up needing directions at some point.

 Quick Triage Checklist (print this in your brain)